 Making the transition from founder to CEO is far from easy.
-If you have the ambition to do this, make sure you have the necessary support.
-As you can see above, the competencies you need to become a successful scale-up CEO are very different from those competencies that have made you successful as a founder.
-Several of the Ambits Mentors have gone through similar journeys and are well-equipped to help you.
+If you have the ambition to do this, ensure you have the necessary support.
+As you can see above, the competencies you need to become a successful scale-up CEO are very different from those that have made you successful as a founder.
+Several Ambits Mentors have gone through similar journeys and are well-equipped to help you.

 Moreover, don’t fall into the trap of having more than one CEO or co-CEO.
 It often doesn’t work.
 A growing company needs one lighthouse with a clear mandate.